- Most of this page is just notes on Data Manipulation at Scale: Systems and Algorithms.

 - The usage of

-, the window is going to beROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW
+ORDER BY, the window is going to beROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROWAssume we use

 Window functions